-Changing climate and surging input and labor costs adversely impact the livelihoods of these low-income and disadvantaged farmers in the area.
-A number of external and internal factors cause sweet orange trees to shed fruits prematurely – causing more damage to the price of the fruit.
-Natural weather conditions such as excessive rain, lack of irrigation, hard winds, cyclones etc. accelerate the premature ripening and fruit dropping process.
+On the other side, the life of a small sweet orange farmer is equally challenging.
+Sweet oranges cultivation involves high investments amid market vagaries.
+Changing climate and up-surging input and labor costs etc are adversely impacting the livelihoods of the peasant.
+While the market is being a gamble, a number of external and internal factors cause sweet orange trees shed fruits prematurely.
+Aberrations in rain/irrigation, wind, cyclone etc accelerate fruit dropping.
 About 4 out of 5 fruits are estimated to be dropped at different stages, leaving farmers in drudgery.

 Also, after planting, farmers have to wait for four years before starting revenue generation.
 They pinch off the small fruits to allow healthy vegetative growth of the plant, which is labor intensive but generates no value to the farmer.

 Thanks to nature, a bioflavonoid called “Hesperidin” is present in these aborted sweet oranges.
 This natural compound has an excellent positive effect on the human circulatory system and hence has pharmaceutical value.